mmomtchev/igc-xc-score/README.md

 cat flight.json | jq .properties
 ```

+### The solver library

-From another program you should look at index.js and test.js for examples
+Calling the solver from another Node.js program is easy, you should look at index.js and test.js for examples
 ```JS
 const fs = require('fs');
 const IGCParser = require('./igc-parser');